conroy9068/project-1-trave-website/README.md

 	![Hero Image Cut Off](https://github.com/conroy9068/project-1-trave-website/blob/main/assets/images/readme-images/hero-img-hidden-on-sml-dev.png)
 - The footer on the form-submission.html page is not sticking to the bottom of the page where i would like it.
 - The footer overlays on the nav menue on mobile view when viewing the form-submission.html page.
-- Trave logo text does not link to index.html
 - favicon is not displaying on the browser tab

 ## Deployment